Common Configuration (SIP)

 Attribute Default public host name fallback for various other configuration parameters.

-(Default = the relevant UDP or TCP bind port).
+(Default = the relevant UDP and/or TCP bind port)

 IPv4 Address